RaiSMel/dragonBall/README.md

 4. Save the changes

 ```
-git commit -m"<Type what did you changed>"
+git commit -m"<Type what you changed>"
 ```

 5. Send to the original branch